abuchmueller/Rpriori/README.md

 #> Found 333 frequent itemset(s).
 Use print() to display
 ```

-Since frequent item-set generation takes a lot longer than rule creation, it might be better to create a frequent item matrix first, and then use `AssociationRules()` to calculate rules.
+Since frequent itemset generation takes a lot longer than rule creation, it might be better to create a frequent item matrix first, and then use `AssociationRules()` to calculate rules.

 ``` r
 fRules <- AssociationRules(Groceries, Frequent, minsupport = 0.03, minconfidence = 0.4)